jgergic/gooddata.github.com/_posts/2010-10-15-data-upload-apis.md

 ---
 title: Update on Data Upload APIs
-excerpt: We've been really busy in GoodData in the past couple months reshaping our upload APIs
+excerpt: We've been really busy in GoodData in the past couple months reshaping our upload APIs - simplifying them, speeding them up and opening them up to more flexibility.
+In summer we've released our v2.0 APIs to our developer community through our GoodData CL.
+Now we're back with the latest installment - SLI API allowing you to load a single file and have it normalized in GoodData.
+Read more on how to start using them.
 layout: post
 ---
 # On Data Upload APIs